Have an upcoming drug test and worried about the amount of weed in your saliva? Let us help…

 One study on the detection time for THC in oral fluid after regular cannabis smoking found that the levels of THC-COOH in urine were not consistent with levels of THC found in saliva.
 While THC-COOH levels decreased steadily over time in urine, examiners found negative salivary THC samples interspersed amongst positive samples.
 This suggests that THC levels can rise and fall over the course of a few days after smoking.

-The most significant difference between the two groups was their THC-COOH levels.
+The most significant difference between the two groups involved THC-COOH levels.
 For occasional smokers, baseline THC-COOH was less than 0.1 ng/L. This number rose after smoking, peaking at a median 17.6 ng/L after five hours.
 However, for frequent smokers, THC-COOH levels were consistently higher, remaining closer to 100 ng/L both before and after smoking.

 Recent studies have shown that THC-COOH levels spike immediately after use in infrequent smokers, yet remain stable in heavier users.